fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ### Do *not* assume FSharp.Core is in the GAC

-In production, deployed, compiled applications, you should never assume that FSharp.Core is in the GAC ("Global Assembly Cache").
+In compiled applications, you should never assume that FSharp.Core is in the GAC ("Global Assembly Cache").
 Instead, you should deploy the appropriate FSharp.Core as part of your application.